Seira Duncan

 • Environment

-Keywords: polar; alpine; environment; cognitive/cultural/medical anthropology; psychology; the arts; nomadism; indigeneity
+Keywords: cognitive/cultural/medical anthropology; psychology; minority; nomadism; indigeneity

 Support Us